twilio/twilio-go/twilio/rest/autopilot/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a UpdateRestoreAssistantParams struct
+Other parameters are passed through a pointer to a UpdateRestoreAssistantParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------
  **Assistant** | **string** | The Twilio-provided string that uniquely identifies the Assistant resource to restore.

 ### Return type